Intro

 • the interrogate() method executes the validation plan on the table

-That’s data validation with pointblank in a nutshell!
+This common pattern is used in a validation workflow, where Validate() and interrogate() bookend a validation plan generated through calling validation methods.
+And that’s data validation with Pointblank in a nutshell!
 In the next section we’ll go a bit further by introducing a means to gauge data quality with failure thresholds.

 Understanding Test Units

-Each validation step will execute a validation test.
-For example, col_vals_lt() tests that each value in a column is less than a specified number.
-One important piece that’s reported is the number of test units that pass or fail.
+Each validation step will execute a separate validation test on the target table.
+For example, the col_vals_lt() validation tests that each value in a column is less than a specified number.
+A key thing that’s reported is the number of test units that pass or fail a validation step.

 Test units are dependent on the test being run.
-The col_vals_* tests each value in a column, so each value will be a test unit.
+The col_vals_* tests each value in a column, so each value will be a test unit (and the number of test units is the number of rows in the target table).

-Here’s a simple example that uses a single col_vals_lt() step along with thresholds.
+Here’s a simple example that uses a single col_vals_lt() step along with thresholds set in the thresholds= argument of the validation method.

 validation_3 = (